Bedik139/Tetris-Implemenation/README.md

 # Tetris-Implemenation
-A terminal Implementation of Tetris in Java
+A terminal Implementation of Tetris in C++